hapifhir/hapi-fhir/hapi-fhir-docs/src/main/resources/ca/uhn/hapi/fhir/docs/server_jpa/empi.md

 * **eidSystem**: The external EID system that the HAPI EMPI system should expect to see on incoming Patient resources.
 Must be a valid URI.

+# Enterprise Identifiers
+An Enterprise Identifier(EID) is a unique identifier that can be attached to Patients or Practitioners.
+Each implementation is expected to use exactly one EID system for incoming resources, defined in the mentioned `empi-rules.json` file.
+If a Patient or Practitioner with a valid EID is added to the system, that EID will be copied over to the Person that was matched.
+In the case that the incoming Patient or Practitioner had no EID assigned, an internal EID will be created for it.
+There are thus two classes of EID.
+Internal EIDs, created by HAPI-EMPI, and External EIDs, provided by the install.

+The following are rules about EID merging based on matches for new or modified Patient Data.
+1. A Person will always have at most one Internal EID.
+1. An Incoming Patient is permitted to have 0..* External EIDs of the same system.
+1. If a Patient/Practitioner with no External EID is created, and has no matches, a Person will be created, and given an Internal EID.
+1. If a Patient/Practitioner with no External EID is created, and matches an existing Patient/Practitioner, the EIDs will not be modified on the Person.
+1. If a Patient/Practitioner with an External EID is created, and has no matches, a Person will be created, and the Patient/Practitioner's External EIDs will be applied to it.
+1. If a Patient/Practitioner with an External EID is created, and matches an existing Patient/Practitioner, there are two possibilities:
+    1. If the Person has >=1 External EIDs, and there is a match between the incoming Patient/Practitioner's EIDs and the Person's, the set of EIDs is unioned and applied to the Person.
+    1. If the Person has 0 External EIDs, the Patient/Practitioner's EIDs will be applied to the Person

 # HAPI EMPI Technical Details

 When EMPI is enabled, the HAPI FHIR JPA Server does the following things on startup: